Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs: Dependence of System Observability on Subsystem Parameters

 Clearly, the 1st condition of Corollary \ref{corollary:2} depends only on the principles that govern the movements of a subsystem and sensor positions.
 That is, it is independent of any subsystem parameter.
 This condition is expected to be helpful in subsystem dynamics selections and sensor placements that reduce difficulties in constructing a completely observable NDS.

 On the other hand, the condition of Equation (\ref{eqn:23}) provides some requirements on both the dynamics of a subsystem and its parameters.
 Satisfaction of this condition by each subsystem reduces significantly the number of constraints on the SCM of the NDS $\rm\bf\Sigma$, and therefore may also greatly cut down hardness in the construction of a completely observable NDS.
-It is believed that this condition can provide some useful guidelines in subsystem parameter selections, as well as in subsystem dynamics selections.
+It is believed that this condition can also provide some useful guidelines in subsystem dynamics/parameter selections.

 An attractive property of the conditions in Corollary \ref{corollary:2} is that they can be verified for each subsystem individually.

 Using the duality between complete observability and complete controllability of a descriptor system, similar requirements can be obtained for each subsystem with which a completely controllable NDS can be constructed more easily.